Abdy-me/useful-tools-for-students/README.md

 <!-- [vines23] will write this section -->

 ## Notion
-** Notion helps in combination ofthe following into one workspace**:
+# Notion helps in combination ofthe following into one workspace:
  -  Task management
  -  Databases
- -  Ai
+ -  Ai tools
  -  collaboration

 ## Canva